27-31-32-33-34 MEDICAL_mobile

 Symptoms first manifest as fever, headache, muscle pain, and general malaise accompanied by diarrhea, vomiting, and abdominal pain.

-The disease progresses with the appearance of multiorgan dysfunction symptoms, including alterations in liver and kidney function, respiratory and central nervous system function, and manifestation of maculopapular rash.
+The disease progresses with the appearance of multiorgan dysfunction symptoms, including alterations in liver and kidney function, respiratory and central nervous system function, and manifestation of maculo papular rash.

-Clinical diagnosis of Ebola during the early stages of the disease can be difficult because of non-specific symptoms that can be interpreted for signs of other infections.
+Clinical diagnosis of Ebola during the early stages of the disease can be difficult because of nonspecific symptoms that can be interpreted for signs of other infections.

-Prevention and control of the virus is based on compliance with sanitation standards, early diagnosis, surveillance and traceability of contacts, safe burial practices for deceased patients, and health information and education.
+Since the natural reservoir of the virus has not yet been identified with certainty, it is impossible to intervene on it in order to prevent future outbreaks.
+Prevention and control of the virus relies on compliance with sanitation standards, early diagnosis, surveillance and traceability of contacts, safe burial practice of deceased patients, and health information and education.

 Increasing awareness of risk factors for Ebola infection and protective measures that can be implemented by the community is a powerful and effective means of reducing human transmission: